Killinskillz69/Nineteen69-paystring.crypto.com-/Mining.md

 # Notice

-Becoming a miner is not recommended.
-Ethereum is going to transition to proof-of-stake, making mining obsolescent.
-Becoming a miner would involve investing in a mining rig (several GPUs, plus maybe other hardware if needed, like a compatible computer), which is unlikely to get a return on investment after PoS is implemented.
+Becoming an Ethereum miner is not recommended.
+Ethereum is going to transition to proof-of-stake, making Ethereum mining obsolescent.

 # Introduction